Jaganpro/Jaganpro.github.io/_posts/2020-09-14-Salesforce-Contact-Center.md

 ## Why Amazon Connect?

-* I have attempted to consolidate all architecture topic here.
-Let me know in the comment section below if i have missed anything!
+* I have attempted to consolidate all of its features and advantages below.
+Let me know in the comment section if i have missed anything!
 * Also, given the scale and maturity of AWS, Amazon connect really shines in many architecture design aspects, which makes it easier to recommend this product.

 <p align="center">